sweeneychris/TheiaSfM/docs/source/sfm.rst

   #.
 Bundle adjust the reconstruction.
   #.
 (Optional) Attempt to estimate any remaining 3D points and bundle adjust again.

+.. class:: ReconstructionEstimator

+  This is the base class for which all SfM reconstruction pipelines derive from.
+The reconstruction estimation type can be specified at runtime, though currently only ``NONLINEAR`` is implemented.

+.. function:: ReconstructionEstimator::ReconstructionEstimator(const ReconstructorEstimatorOptions& options)

+.. function:: ReconstructionEstimator::ReconstructionEstimatorSummary Estimate(const ViewGraph& view_graph, Reconstruction* reconstruction)

+  Estimates the cameras poses and 3D points from a view graph.
+The details of each step in the estimation process are described below.

+.. class:: ReconstructorEstimatorOptions

+.. member:: ReconstructionEstimatorType ReconstructorEstimatorOptions::reconstruction_estimator_type

+  DEFAULT: ``ReconstructionEstimatorType::NONLINEAR``

+  Type of reconstruction estimation to use.

+.. member:: int ReconstructorEstimatorOptions::num_threads

+  DEFAULT: ``1``

+  Number of threads to use during the various stages of reconstruction.

+.. member:: double ReconstructorEstimatorOptions::max_reprojection_error_in_pixels

+  DEFAULT: ``5.0``

+  Maximum reprojection error.
+This is used to determine inlier correspondences for absolute pose estimation.
+Additionally, this is the threshold used for filtering outliers after bundle adjustment.

+.. member:: int ReconstructorEstimatorOptions::num_retriangulation_iterations

+  DEFAULT: ``1``

+  After computing a model and performing an initial BA, the reconstruction can be further improved (and even densified) if we attempt to retriangulate any tracks that are currently unestimated.
+For each retriangulation iteration we do the following:

+  #.
+Remove features that are above max_reprojection_error_in_pixels.
+  #.
+Triangulate all unestimated tracks.
+  #.
+Perform full bundle adjustment.

+.. member:: bool ReconstructorEstimatorOptions::initialize_focal_lengths_from_median_estimate

+  DEFAULT: ``false``

+  By default, focal lengths for uncalibrated cameras are initialized by setting the focal length to a value that corresponds to a reasonable field of view.
+If this is true, then we initialize the focal length of all uncalibrated cameras to the median value obtained from decomposing the fundamental matrix of all view pairs connected to that camera.
+Cameras with calibration or EXIF information are always calibrated using that information regardless of this parameter.

+.. member:: double ReconstructorEstimatorOptions::ransac_confidence

+  DEFAULT: ``0.9999``

+  Confidence using during RANSAC.
+This determines the quality and termination speed of RANSAC.

+.. member:: int ReconstructorEstimatorOptions::ransac_min_iterations

+  DEFAULT: ``50``

+  Minimum number of iterations for RANSAC.

+.. member:: int ReconstructorEstimatorOptions::ransac_max_iterations

+  DEFAULT: ``1000``

+  Maximum number of iterations for RANSAC.

+.. member:: bool ReconstructorEstimatorOptions::ransac_use_mle

+  DEFAULT: ``true``

+  Using the MLE quality assesment (as opposed to simply an inlier count) can improve the quality of a RANSAC estimation with virtually no computational cost.

+.. member:: double ReconstructorEstimatorOptions::max_rotation_error_in_view_graph_cycles

+  DEFAULT: ``3.0``

+  Before orientations are estimated, some "bad" edges may be removed from the view graph by determining the consistency of rotation estimations in loops within the view graph.
+By examining loops of size 3 (i.e., triplets) the concatenated relative rotations should result in a perfect identity rotation.
+Any edges that break this consistency may be removed prior to rotation estimation.

+.. member:: double ReconstructorEstimatorOptions::rotation_filtering_max_difference_degrees

+  DEFAULT: ``5.0``

+  After orientations are estimated, view pairs may be filtered/removed if the relative rotation of the view pair differs from the relative rotation formed by the global orientation estimations.
+That is, measure the angulaar distance between :math:`R_{i,j}` and :math:`R_j * R_i^T` and if it greater than ``rotation_filtering_max_difference_degrees`` than we remove that view pair from the graph.
+Adjust this threshold to control the threshold at which rotations are filtered.

+.. member:: bool ReconstructorEstimatorOptions::refine_relative_translations_after_rotation_estimation

+  DEFAULT: ``true``

+  Refine the relative translations based on the epipolar error and known rotation estimations.
+This can improve the quality of the translation estimation.

+.. member:: int ReconstructorEstimatorOptions::translation_filtering_num_iterations

+  DEFAULT: ``48``

+.. member:: double ReconstructorEstimatorOptions::translation_filtering_projection_tolerance

+  DEFAULT: ``0.1``

+  Before the camera positions are estimated, it is wise to remove any relative translations estimates that are low quality.
+We perform filtering using the 1dSfM technique of [WilsonECCV2014]_.
+See theia/sfm/filter_view_pairs_from_relative_translation.h for more information.

+.. member:: double ReconstructorEstimatorOptions::rotation_estimation_robust_loss_scale

+  DEFAULT: ``0.1``

+  Robust loss function width for nonlinear rotation estimation.

+.. member:: double ReconstructorEstimatorOptions::position_estimation_robust_loss_scale

+  DEFAULT: ``1.0``

+  Robust loss function width to use for the first iteration of nonlinear position estimation.

+.. member:: int ReconstructorEstimatorOptions::position_estimation_min_num_tracks_per_view

+  DEFAULT: ``10``

+  Number of point to camera correspondences used for nonlinear position estimation.

+.. member:: double ReconstructorEstimatorOptions::position_estimation_point_to_camera_weight

+  DEFAULT: ``0.5``

+  Weight of point to camera constraints with respect to camera to camera constraints.

+.. member:: int ReconstructorEstimatorOptions::position_estimation_max_reweighted_iterations

+  DEFAULT: ``100``

+  Maximum number of reweighted iterations to perform for iteratively reweighted least squares.
+Set to 0 if only a single robust optimization is desired.

+.. member:: double ReconstructorEstimatorOptions::min_triangulation_angle_degrees

+  DEFAULT: ``3.0``

+  In order to triangulate features accurately, there must be a sufficient baseline between the cameras relative to the depth of the point.
+Points with a very high depth and small baseline are very inaccurate.
+We require that at least one pair of cameras has a sufficient viewing angle to the estimated track in order to consider the estimation successful.

+.. member:: bool ReconstructorEstimatorOptions::bundle_adjust_tracks

+  DEFAULT: ``true``

+  Bundle adjust a track immediately after estimating it.

+.. member:: double ReconstructorEstimatorOptions::triangulation_max_reprojection_error_in_pixels

+  DEFAULT: ``10.0``

+  The reprojection error to use for determining a valid triangulation.
+If the reprojection error of any observation is greater than this value then we can consider the triangluation unsuccessful.

+.. member:: int ReconstructorEstimatorOptions::min_cameras_for_iterative_solver

+  DEFAULT: ``1000``

+  Use SPARSE_SCHUR for problems smaller than this size and ITERATIVE_SCHUR for problems larger than this size.

+.. member:: bool ReconstructorEstimatorOptions::constant_camera_intrinsics

+  DEFAULT: ``false``

+  If accurate calibration is known ahead of time then it is recommended to set the camera intrinsics constant during bundle adjustment.

 Estimating Global Rotations
 ===========================